lexxmark/qt-async/README.md

 # Advanced example
 In the [MyPixmap.h](https://github.com/lexxmark/qt-async/blob/master/demo/mypixmap.h) file you can find a complete example how to adopt async values and widgets for your needs.

 Let's say you have some class to load and store QPixmap.
 Loading image from external url should be done asynchronously.
-This could be done using async values:
+Here we just inherit our class from `AsyncValueRunableAbstract<QPixmap>` class and override `deferImpl` and `runImpl` functions.
+When image url has changed we call `run` to perform image loading in a separate thread:
 ```C++
 class MyPixmap : public AsyncValueRunableAbstract<QPixmap>
 {